South Ruislip

-South Ruislip is an area of North West London in the London Borough of Hillingdon.
+South Ruislip is an area of the London Borough of Hillingdon.

-A 2017 estimation put the population of South Ruislip ward as 13,150 residents.
+At the 2021 census, the population of the South Ruislip ward was 16,838.

 Education

 Schools in South Ruislip include Bourne Primary, Deanesfield, Field End, St Swithun Wells and Queensmead.

 Sports

 McGovern Park is located on West End Road and is the headquarters of London GAA.
 It is the primary venue for playing hurling and Gaelic football in Britain.